gsdlab/vpdev/README.md

 then, the new mapping will complement already existing mapping inherited from the root folder.
 Thus, all the files in the `ClaferMoo` folder will implement the `Backends` feature as well.

-* To annotate a fragment of a file, use the appropriate comment syntax of the used programming language to mark the beginning and end of the fragment.
+* To annotate a fragment of a file or the entire contents of a file, use the appropriate comment syntax of the used programming language to mark the beginning and end of the fragment.
 Inside the comment, to mark the beginning of the fragment, surround the list of features with `|>` and `|>` delimiters.
 The `>` can be understood as "what's after implements the features".
 Inside the comment, to mark the end of the fragment, surround the list of features with `<|` and `<|` delimiters.
 The `<` can be understood as "what's before' implements the features".
 The new line character can be used instead of the closing delimiter.

-The syntax of the delimiters is based on [Comparison of programming languages (syntax)](http://en.wikipedia.org/wiki/Comparison_of_programming_languages_(syntax)) so that it can be used across all major programming languages.
+The proposed syntax of the delimiters is based on [Comparison of programming languages (syntax)](http://en.wikipedia.org/wiki/Comparison_of_programming_languages_(syntax)) so that it can be used across all major programming languages.
+However, the exact syntax of the delimiters should, in general, be configurable.

 For example, the `Server/server.js` file could contain a following fragment implementing a feature `processManagement::timeout`: